henningkerstan/enocean-async/README.md

 gateway.set_device_config(eurid, "ramp_time", 5)
 ```

 Config values are automatically applied in the send path (encoders) and the receive path (semantic resolvers).
-See [DEVICE_OPTIONS.md](https://github.com/henningkerstan/enocean-async/blob/main/docs/DEVICE_OPTIONS.md) for details.

 `EURID`, `BaseAddress`, and `Address` all accept an `int`, a colon-separated hex string (`"01:23:45:67"`), or a 4-byte sequence (`bytes`, `bytearray`, `list[int]`).
 Use `int(addr)` and `str(addr)` for numeric/string conversion.